efagerho/flaskreactstarter/README.md

 npm run docker
 ```

-The last command only works if you're in the docker group (which isn't recommended).
+The last command only works if you're in the docker group (which isn't
+recommended).
+After running the above, you should be able to have a server that prints "Hello World" on https://localhost:5000/ (note that the certificate is self-signed).